astropy/astropy-APEs/APE14.rst

 and there is no 'right' order.

-We note that the API we present here makes it easy to create a WCS with reorederd world coordinates - this would involve changing the order of ``world_axis_physical_types``, ``world_axis_units``, and ``world_axis_object_components``, changing the order of ``axis_correlation_matrix`` along the first dimension, and changing the order
+We note that the API we present here makes it easy to create a WCS with reordered world coordinates - this would involve changing the order of ``world_axis_physical_types``, ``world_axis_units``, and ``world_axis_object_components``, changing the order of ``axis_correlation_matrix`` along the first dimension, and changing the order